God

 How many times does Eliphaz say God will deliver you before guaranteeing no harm in the final one?

-| Five times, with no harm in the sixth | Seven times, with no harm in the eighth | Three times, with no harm in the fourth | Six times, with no harm in the seventh |
+| Six times, with no harm in the seventh | Five times, with no harm in the sixth | Seven times, with no harm in the eighth | Three times, with no harm in the fourth |

 Eliphaz describes the teeth of whom being broken?

-| The wicked kings | The foolish men | The false prophets | The young lions |
+| The false prophets | The young lions | The wicked kings | The foolish men |

 Eliphaz expresses doubt that God places full trust in whom?

-| His chosen people | His prophets | His servants | His kings |
+| His kings | His prophets | His chosen people | His servants |

 Job compares his friends' help to what unreliable natural phenomenon?

-| A fleeting breeze | A setting sun | A dry stream | A crumbling mountain |
+| A crumbling mountain | A fleeting breeze | A dry stream | A setting sun |

 What did the Lord in his anger tell Eliphaz to take to Job as a burnt offering?